amoshgurung/amoshgurung/README.md

-- 👋 Hi, I’m @amoshgurung
+- 👋 Hi, I’m Amosh Gurung.
 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on opensource projects.
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: [LinkedIn](https://www.instagram.com/amosh_gurung/),  Instgram

 <!---
 amoshgurung/amoshgurung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.